-They’re heeeere… POLTERGEIST debuted in theaters 35 years ago this month, and in celebration of one of the scariest movies ever made, I offer you some insightful 1982 interview footage of the film’s producer (and oft-argued ghost director of the film) Steven Spielberg, as well as a sit-down with the legendary Zelda Rubinstein, who played eccentric medium Tangina Barrons, at the time of the film’s release.
+They’re heeeere… POLTERGEIST debuted in theaters 40 years ago, and in celebration of one of the scariest movies ever made, I offer you some insightful 1982 interview footage of the film’s producer (and oft-argued ghost director of the film) Steven Spielberg, as well as a sit-down with the legendary Zelda Rubinstein, who played eccentric medium Tangina Barrons, at the time of the film’s release.

 POLTERGEIST first got on my radar when I opened up the Sunday paper and saw a massive, double-page spread declaring that the new Spielberg project was “the scariest movie ever made” in massive bold letters.
 That concept blew me away, and almost deterred me from seeing it.
 Would it be too scary?
 Would I get serious nightmares?
 But I was hooked and ready to accept the challenge: Could it truly be the scariest movie ever?
 Didn’t THE EXORCIST already own that title?
 This I gotta see…